EmrecanKaracayir/LearnCMake/Chapter01/README.md

 # 📖 Chapter 1: Introduction

+This is an overview of Chapter 1, which introduces CMake and its role in the software development process.
+It covers the basics of CMake, its components, and the workflow it follows.

+### What is CMake?

 CMake is a suite of tools designed to simplify the complex software development process, especially for multi-platform projects.
 It manages the entire build process from setup to packaging, supporting various platforms, tools, and languages.

 ### The CMake workflow